-A few weeks back, I had the pleasure to speak on a webinar with Professor Nick Kemsley, Co- Director of the Henley Business School Centre for HR Excellence on how talent is more ‘consumer-like’ than ever.
+A few weeks back, I had the pleasure of speaking on a webinar with Professor Nick Kemsley, Co- Director of the Henley Business School Centre for HR Excellence on how talent is more ‘consumer-like’ than ever.
 Professor Kemsley discussed fascinating research recently conducted around this topic.

-It resonated with me because even though I’ve been in the HR space for a decade, I’m a marketer by trade and can appreciate the way we treat consumers and how we SHOULD be treating employees similarly.
+It resonated with me because even though I’ve been in the HR space for a decade, I’m a marketer by trade.
+I can appreciate the way we treat consumers and how we SHOULD be treating employees similarly.

 Why are employees more like consumers today?

 Professor Kemsley discussed main reasons why we should see employees as consumers:

 - Rise in portfolio thinking – employees are thinking long-term and building a portfolio for future positions.
 Gone are the days when employees joined companies for life.

 - Low barriers to switching – LinkedIn ushered in the era of socially recruiting the passive candidate It’s made it easier for employees and employers to find each other.
 Crossing borders isn’t an issue either as it’s much easier to relocate these days.

 - Skills Shortage – employers are getting more aggressive in poaching your people.
 Talent is where smart companies are investing to grow a successful business.
 Start with who, then what.

 - Personal brand equity – many people wear brand name clothing and drive cars as a status symbol.
 The employee résumé or current logo beside their profile is important for their personal brands and for landing that next gig.